MapColonies/external-to-geojson/README.md

 # external-to-geojson

-Service for convert external format for geoJson format
+Service for convert external format for GeoJson format